 You can use lemon juice or vinegar.
 Take some lemon or grapefruit peels and place them in a jar along with lemon juice or vinegar.
 Wait for two weeks and after that apply it to the bowl and scrub with mesh scrubber.
 This should take care of those pesky scratches.

 Ceramic fountain bowl can easily get scratched if it gets in contact with abrasive substances or harsh powders.
 That can leave ugly thin cracks that will eventually get filled with mineral deposits.
 You can use distilled white vinegar for the hard spots and stains and leave it to soak for minimum ten minutes.

 After that, apply the white vinegar for the second time, only this time, add some baking soda over the hard spots and vinegar.
 You will notice it fizzes and bubbles, but don’t worry, it just means that it works.
 After that, gently scrub the ceramic with plastic mesh and rinse with warm water.

 You can take old toothbrush to scrub the hard-to-reach parts of the fountain, make sure that you take out the filter before applying any cleaning agent, you can use filtered water for a fountain if you have a hard water in your home, and make sure that you clean your pet’s fountain frequently enough so that they can have fresh and clean water anytime they get thirsty.

 It is extremely important that your pets have access to fresh and clean water every day.
+Your cat might need a pet fountain.
 Standard bowls can easily get dirty, water warms faster, and it gets stale much quicker compared to pet fountains.
 However, buying a pet fountain and filling it with water isn’t enough.
 Make sure that you clean your pet’s fountain frequently and thoroughly.
 After all, what’s the point of having a pet fountain if your pet won’t drink from it?